-LEGAL NOTICES
+NOTICES

-Any and all legal notices under the group contract shall be given in writing and by the United States mail, postage prepaid, addressed as follows:
+Any and all notices under the group contract shall be given in writing and addressed as follows:

-- If to a member: to the latest address reflected in Capital's records. - If to the contract holder: to the latest address provided by the contract holder to Capital. - If to Capital: to Legal Department, PO Box 772132, Harrisburg, PA 17177-2132.
+- If to a member: to the latest electronic and/or physical address reflected in Capital's records. - If to the contract holder: to the latest electronic and/or physical address provided by the contract holder to Capital. - If to Capital: to PO Box 772132, Harrisburg, PA 17177-2132.